SafeRL-Lab/.github/profile/README.md

+## News

+* 🔥🔥🔥 **\[May 19, 2025]** We released **OpenRBench**, a benchmark for evaluating massive multimodal understanding and reasoning in open environments.
+Code, dataset, and leaderboard are available at: [https://open-space-reasoning.github.io](https://open-space-reasoning.github.io)

+* 🔥🔥🔥 **\[May 07, 2025]** We released **RLBenchNet**, a systematic benchmarking suite for evaluating neural network architectures in reinforcement learning.
+Code is available at: [https://github.com/SafeRL-Lab/BenchNetRL](https://github.com/SafeRL-Lab/BenchNetRL)

+---

+## What We Do

-- 🔭 We are currently working on safe learning theory and its applications in robotics and foundation models.
+* 🔭 We focus on the theory and practice of machine learning, with applications to robotics and foundation models.

-- 🌱 We organized safe reinforcement learning workshops and seminars; the researchers and students who are interested in safe RL are welcome to join us!
-The recorded videos are available on YouTube's Safe RL Channel, please see the [YouTube Channel](https://www.youtube.com/channel/UCo_QY2SB3-ZUdyAWJRHSdcg), [Safe RL Seminar Homepage](https://sites.google.com/view/saferl-seminar/home) or  [Safe RL Workshop Homepage](https://saferl.online/).
+* 🌱 We host workshops and seminars on safe reinforcement learning.
+Researchers and students interested in safe RL are welcome to join!
+Recordings are available on the [Safe RL YouTube Channel](https://www.youtube.com/channel/UCo_QY2SB3-ZUdyAWJRHSdcg).
+For more information, visit the [Safe RL Seminar Homepage](https://sites.google.com/view/saferl-seminar/home) or the [Safe RL Workshop Homepage](https://saferl.online/).

 <!--<div align=center>
  <img src="https://github.com/chauncygu/gshangd.github.io/blob/master/assets/images/work/overview-demos-acc.gif" width="850"/>